networked-aframe/networked-aframe/README.md

 In this example the head/camera, left and right hands will spawn their own templates which will be networked independently of the root player.
 Note: this parent-child relationship only works between one level, ie. a child entity's direct parent must have the `networked` component.

+You need to define your left and right hand templates yourself to show hand models for the other users.
+Only the position and rotation will be synced to the other users.
+To sync the hand gesture, see the `networked-hand-controls` component below.

 ### Tracked Controllers w/ Synced Gestures

+This is a much simpler alternative to the above.
-NAF now allows easily adding hand models that show gestures matching to which buttons are touched--so you can point and give a thumbs up or make a fist to other people in the room.
+NAF allows easily adding hand models visible to the others that show gestures matching to which buttons are touched--so you can point and give a thumbs up or make a fist to other people in the room.

 All you have to do is use the built in `networked-hand-controls` component, by adding these two lines as children of your camera rig: